 If you would like to know more about the Working Group or other ways to get involved please contact us.

-The Sustainable Labs Working Group is currently looking for representation from The School of Physics, Medicine and The Faculty of Engineering in particular, but please also get in touch if you are interested from other departments.
+The Sustainable Labs Working Group is currently looking for representation from The School of Physics in particular.
+Please also get in touch if you are interested from other departments.